 Wilfrid Laurier University, Brantford Campus (Laurier Brantford) and the YMCA of Hamilton/Burlington/Brantford have been working together to design and build a recreation, athletics and wellness centre in downtown Brantford.

-The jointly-operated facility would replace the temporary YMCA facility and modest Laurier Brantford facilities to serve the growing recreation demands of students and community members of Laurier Brantford, Nipissing University, Mohawk College and Six Nations.
+The jointly-operated facility would replace the temporary YMCA facility and modest Laurier facilities to serve the growing recreation demands of students and community members of Laurier's Brantford campus, Nipissing University, and Six Nations.

-Laurier's Brantford campus, in its 13th year of operation, is relatively new to Brantford.
-Student enrolment has grown from 39 in its first year to almost 3,000 currently (including the joint-program Nipissing University students).
-It is anticipated that by year 15 the full-time enrolment equivalent would be almost 4,500, and a long-range projection of 15,000.
+Laurier's Brantford campus, in its 14th year of operation has seen student enrolment grow from 39 in its first year to over 3,000 currently (including the joint-program Nipissing University students).
+It is anticipated that a short term goal of 4,500 full-time equivalent will be met in the short term, with a long-range projection of as many as 15,000.

 The YMCA has a 150-year history in Brantford and currently operates a “dryland-only” facility in an old factory building near the campus and the downtown core.
 The original full-service facility operated by the YMCA was converted to housing.
 The dryland-only facility offers fitness equipment and a dance studio, a mini-gym, a child programming space and support spaces.
 Membership has declined in the temporary facility ostensibly due to the absence of an aquatic component to the facility.

 The target membership of the new facility is approximately 7,000 members, equivalent in scale to the Les Chater YMCA in south Hamilton, which could generate up to 500,000 additional annual user visits.
 In addition to its typical programming, the YMCA is considering the city’s request to operate a Youth Centre in the complex.

-Through their partnering strategy, Laurier Brantford and the YMCA have developed an opportunity to create a facility with a range of programming that far exceeds what either organization could have provided independently.
+Through their partnering strategy, Laurier and the YMCA have developed an opportunity to create a facility with a range of programming that far exceeds what either organization could have provided independently.
 The resulting amenity will enhance both the university and Brantford communities.